-The 2017 American Casino Guide book contains the following two coupon offers for Tuscany Suites and Casino:
+The 2018 American Casino Guide book contains the following three coupon offers for Tuscany Suites and Casino:

 Offer #2 -20% off your check before 4pm at Pub 365.
 Present original coupon from the American Casino Guide along with your Tuscany Player’s Club Card, to your server to receive 20% off your bill.
 Dine-in only.
 Limit: one coupon per customer, per calendar month.
 Expires 12/31/2017.

 Offer #3 - 10% Off

 Room Rate!
 When making your direct booking at www.tuscanylv.com, the Group Code to enter is “SOCIAL” Offer based on availability.
 Limit one per person.
 Offer for recipient only and is non-transferrable.
 Valid ID required for check-in.
 A major credit card or $200 cash deposit is required at check-in.
 Offer cannot be combined with any other offer or discount and is not available for groups or conventions.
 Management reserves all rights.
 Offer expires 12/29/18.